ajcallegari/scikit-multichannel/README.md

 ## Pipecaster overview
-Pipecaster is a Python library for automating aspects the ML workflow and for building noise-resistant machine learning pipelines that learn fast from a small number of samples.
+Pipecaster is a Python library for automating aspects of the machine learning (ML) workflow and for building noise-resistant ML pipelines that learn fast from a limited number of samples.
 It features:

 - a multichannel pipeline architecture
 - support for scikit-learn compatible components